-As a tax-exempt organization, the Passavant staff also returns benefits to our communities through many community service projects, as well as health education and prevention initiatives.
+As a tax-exempt organization, the Passavant staff also returns benefits to our communities through many community service projects, as well as health education and prevention initiatives such as:

-In all, Passavant provided $15.2 million in community benefits to the citizens of Morgan, Cass, Greene, Scott, Macoupin counties, and portions of Brown and northern Pike counties in FY2016.
-That total includes $10.3 million in unpaid Medicaid, $1.2 million in patient financial assistance, and $3.7 million in other community programs.
+In all, Passavant provided $19 million in community benefits to the citizens of Morgan, Cass, Greene, Scott, Macoupin counties, and portions of Brown and northern Pike counties in FY2018.
+That total includes $13.042 million in unpaid Medicaid, $1.736 million in patient financial assistance, and $4.223 million in other community programs.

-Detailed information on Passavant’s community health need assessment and outcomes of the implementation strategies is available here.
+Common themes drove our process to identify our final priorities on which our three-year strategies were developed.
+Detailed information on Passavant’s community health need assessment and outcomes of the implementation strategies is available at ChooseMemorial.org/HealthyCommunities.

 What makes a healthy community?
 Please take a look at the community dashboard and Healthy People 2020 data provided on this website.
 A multitude of issues combine to determine the health of a community.
 In addition to diseases, community health is affected by substance abuse, educational attainment, economic status, environmental issues and the personal choices of the people who make up that community.
 No one single hospital, agency or governmental body can be entirely responsible for the health of its community.
 No organization can address the multitude of issues alone.